uservar/pyrocketsim/README.md

 ```

 ## Build
-You need to have a C++20 compiler and CMake > 3.12 installed.
+You need to have a C++20 compiler and CMake >= 3.13 installed and in your path.

 - Then, you can install locally using pip:
 ```